Clutter Holding You Hostage ?

 Sometimes we have things because we wanted to “buy”.
 Sometimes it’s because we see something on sale and we think about the good feeling we will have “saving” money.

-Dig deep to uncover your reasons for saving things
+Dig deep to uncover why you save things

 If you find yourself buying more and more stuff you might want to think about the reasons why – really dig down, maybe talk to someone about it.
 It just might transform your life.
 Just remember- it all comes down to emotion.